Some Novel Chess Problems

 Who moved last?

-When I was a boy, I enjoyed Raymond Smullyan's "The Chess Mysteries of Sherlock Holmes" but the problems are elementary, and it lacks a bibliography.
-At some point around that time, I met the friendly endgame specialist A.J.Roycroft, who sent me a chess problem magazine, containing one very hard retro problem by Nikita Plaksin, which at that age I completely failed to understand.
-So, stuck between the too-easy and the over-difficult, I put the subject down.
+When I was a young one, I enjoyed Raymond Smullyan's book "The Chess Mysteries of Sherlock Holmes", which is still the only popular introduction to the retro field, but the problems are "elementary" :-) and it lacks a bibliography.
+At some point around that time, I met the friendly endgame specialist A.J.Roycroft, who sent me a chess problem magazine, containing one extremely challenging retro which at that age I completely failed to comprehend.
+The composition was based on the 50 move rule and I now realize that the composer, Nikita Plaksin, is legendary in this area.
+Anyway, stuck between the too-easy and the too-hard, I put the subject down.
+Some life happened.

-Thirty years on, I stumbled across the curious idea that became "Dead Reckoning", and corresponded with Noam Elkies, who was encouraging, and introduced me to the world of retro composition.
+Thirty years on, I stumbled across the curious idea that became "Dead Reckoning", and started a correspondence, still-continuing, with Noam Elkies, who introduced me to chess problem composition, and to the amazing souls who are part of this world.
 I was hooked!

 Dead Reckoning